Olivetol

-Olivetol, also known as 5-pentylresorcinol or 5-pentyl-1,3-benzenediol, is an organic compound found in certain species of lichen; it is also a precursor in various syntheses of tetrahydrocannabinol.
+Olivetol is an organic compound with the formula C5H11C6H3(OH)2.
+Several isomers exist; olivetol has the two hydroxyl and the pentyl groups located at the 1,3, and 5 positions on the benzene ring.
+It is a colorless solid that is soluble in a variety of organic solvents.
+It is found in certain species of lichen.
+It is also a precursor in various syntheses of tetrahydrocannabinol.

 Occurrence

-Olivetol is a naturally occurring organic compound.
-It is found in certain species of lichens and can be readily extracted.
+Olivetol is found in certain species of lichens, from which it can be readily extracted.

 Olivetol is also produced by a number of insects, either as a pheromone, repellent, or antiseptic.

-The cannabis plant internally produces the related substance olivetolic acid (OLA), which may be involved in the biosynthesis of tetrahydrocannabinol (THC).
+The cannabis plant produces the related substance olivetolic acid (OLA), which may be involved in the biosynthesis of tetrahydrocannabinol (THC).

 Synthesis of THC analogs

 Olivetol is used in various methods to produce synthetic analogs of THC.
-One such method is a condensation reaction of olivetol and pulegone.
+One such method is a condensation reaction of olivetol and geraniol in the presence of boron trifluoride, which affords a cannabigerol.

 In PiHKAL, Alexander Shulgin reports a cruder method of producing the same product by bringing to reaction olivetol and the essential oil of orange in the presence of phosphoryl chloride.

 A method for the synthesis of THC itself consists of the condensation reaction between olivetol and Δ2-carene oxide.